-Can we talk about how much I want winter to go away?
+Can we talk about how much I want spring to blossom?

-Yesterday we had a huge snowstorm in the Northeast.
+We recently had a huge storm in the Northeast.
 It was easily the biggest storm of the season.
 And typically, the day before the storm, I found myself in the grocery store with hoards of other people.
 They were all loading up on the usual staples: eggs, milk and bread.
 And me?
 I had one thing in my cart.

 Not kidding.
 Not even a bit.